Are North Carolina Vital Records Open to the Public?

 How Do I Obtain Divorce Records in North Carolina?

 Similarly, eligible persons can find divorce records in North Carolina online by searching the databases maintained by third-party research services or the applicable family court.
-At the state level, vital records may as well be requested by same-day walk-in requests or by mailing the divorce application form with appropriate fees to:
+At the state level, vital records may also be requested by same-day walk-in requests or by mailing the divorce application form with appropriate fees to:

-The Vital Statistics Department of the DHHS holds records of divorces occurring between 1958 to present.
+The Vital Statistics Department of the DHHS holds records of divorces occurring between 1958 and the present.
 Generally, the county clerk of court manages records of divorces filed within their respective jurisdiction regardless of time.
 However, at the state level, vital records may as well be requested by same-day walk-in requests or by mailing the divorce application form with applicable fees via U.S mail to:

 North Carolina Vital Records